Kjækan: Geography

-The village is located along the shore of Kjækan Bay (Kjækanbukta, Kätkäsenmukka, Geahkánmohkki or Geahkkánluokta) at the southeast end of the Kvænang Fjord, about 18 km south of the municipal center of Burfjord.
+The village is located along the shore of Kjækan Bay (Kjækanbukta, Kätkäsenmukka, Geahkánmohkki or Geahkkánluokta) at the southeast end of the Kvænangen fjord, about 18 km south of the municipal center of Burfjord.
 County Road 367 runs through the village.
 The Kjækan River (Kjækanelva, Kätkäsenjoki, Geahkkánjohka) flows into the village from the east and empties into the bay.

 Name

 The name of the village is semantically opaque; neither the Norwegian name Kjækan nor Northern Sami name Geahkán has a clear meaning.
 However, the Kven name Kätkynen indicates that the name may be derived from Sami geatki 'wolverine, glutton'.
 If so, the name of the village was originally Sami (now lost), the Kven name was borrowed from Sami, the Norwegian name from Kven, and the current Sami name from Norwegian.
 A pseudoetymology of the name associates it with the Kven verb kätkeä 'hide, conceal', referring to copper ore "hidden" up in the valley above the village.